stellularorg/vibrant/README.md

 * `DELETE /api/v1/project/{PROJECT_NAME}/files/{PATH}` - delete a file

 Files are stored in the database as base64 `BLOB` objects.
 Files can be at most 2 MB.

+Projects can be accessed via a subdomain if the `HOST` environment variable is set.